sullivanyoung/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-use snscrape to do basic twitter sentiment analysis and export to csv
+use snscrape to do scrape tweets from specific user account

+perform basic twitter sentiment analysis using textblob and export to csv

 can input any user and scrape their most recent 100 tweets